The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Humor", Category: "Telephony", Category: "Mobile", Category: "Games", Category: "Voice"

-Fourteen APIs have been added to the ProgrammableWeb directory in categories such as Games, Location, and Security.
-One hightlight today is an API that provides player and game stats for the popular soccer battling car game, Rocket League.
-Here's a summary of the new additions.
+Ten APIs have been added to the ProgrammableWeb directory in categories including Video, Education, Graphics, and Games.
+One highlight today is an API from Instructure that can be used to make learning management system and other education applications.
+Here's a rundown of the latest additions.

 Google has released the first developer preview of Android O, and it's chock full of new APIs.
 Google plans to test the platform for up to six months before the public release, so developers have plenty of time to learn all the ins and outs of Android O. Here's what you need to know.

 A recently leaked developer document from Microsoft foretells of an upcoming Xbox Clubs API.
 Xbox Clubs was a feature released last year that enables Xbox Live users to create social groups.
 Eager developers anticipate a major opportunity to transform Xbox Live into a social hub through the API.